On Friday, June 22, 2018, new health care provider Mary Shick will join Tribal Health. Mary is an...

 With MyChart, recipients will be able to:

-A. Yes, because Tribal Health is unique in the population it serves, it’s funding sources and the rich network of services that are offered— Tribal Health is adopting other systems to integrate with EPIC to make the business of delivering health care services to recipients run smoothly.
+A. Yes, because Tribal Health is unique— due to funding sources and the rich network of services that are offered— Tribal Health is adopting other systems to integrate with Epic to make the business of delivering health care services to recipients run smoothly.

 Some of the new software includes Pioneer (for the Pharmacy program); Dentrix (for the Dental program) and Nuvodia (an Inland Imaging program for the new Personal Archiving Communications System also called PACS for viewing radiology images).